PicGo/Awesome-PicGo/README.md

 ## :hammer_and_wrench: Plugin for Other APPs

-- [vs-picgo](https://github.com/Spades-S/vs-picgo): A VSCode plugin for PicGo.
+- [vs-picgo](https://github.com/Spades-S/vs-picgo): A VSCode plugin of PicGo.

 ## :package: Project using PicGo-Core